Posts tagged study

 The Archaeological Study Bible is a great resource.
 There are 520 articles covering five main categories: Archaeological Sites, Cultural and Historical Notes, Ancient Peoples and Lands, the Reliability of the Bible, and Ancient Texts and Artifacts.
 The Bible Study App enriches the Archaeological Study Bible.
 As you read through your Bible, the split screen and resource guide keep you synced with your reading.

-Here’s an example of an article on the Zealots and Essenes (screenshots from an iPad):
+Here’s an example of an article on the Zealots and Essenes (screenshots from an iPad, click images to enlarge):

 Also included are almost 500 full-color photographs throughout the text.
 Here’s two examples:

 Throughout the text there are detailed charts like this one:

 At the end of the Archaeological Study Bible there are several maps that help you get an idea of the placement of biblical events:

 The authors of the Archaeological Study Bible also included detailed book introductions for every book of the Bible.
 Other study tools include a glossary, extensive concordance and several indexes to help you find articles relevant to your study.